Contemporary Music Instruction and Mentoring

 At the very top end of the top price spectrum are custom guitars that are specially designed and hand-built by master guitar craftsmen.
 In fact, we have an excellent custom guitar builder right here in Logan: Ryan Thorell.
 If you are interested in such a guitar, talk to me and I will arrange a meeting for you with Ryan.
 His workshop is less than a block from my teaching studio.
 (One of his beautiful guitars is shown above.)

-Most guitar players would agree that the top two mass produced acoustic guitar brands are solid-wood, USA-made Martin and Taylor.
+Most guitar players would agree that two of the best brands for mass produced, solid-wood, USA-made guitars are Martin and Taylor.
 Other excellent instruments in this price range include solid-wood, USA-made guitars by Larrivée, Breedlove, Gibson, and Takamine.
 If you pursue acoustic guitar throughout your life, it is likely that someday you'll own one or more of these guitars.
 I personally have the most knowledge about Martin and Taylor, so I will focus on them.

 I also own a wonderful Taylor 717e (below) It has a spruce top and rosewood back and sides, and it sounds nothing like a stereotypical Taylor at all.
 It sounds reminiscent of a vintage Gibson but without the intonation woofiness problems.
 It is impossible for me to play either of these guitars without smiling, but they sound VERY different from each other.

-that I can't give you any recommendations, you just have to go play them and decide which you like the best.
+that I can't even begin to list them all.
 For example, Taylor is the only major guitar manufacturer that offers guitars made of Hawaiian koa wood, which has a unique tone and is visually gorgeous.

 Again, don't limit yourself to Martin and Taylor.
 If you are shopping for a quality solid-wood, made in the USA guitar, don't overlook